 As the Cariocas know, the beaches in Rio are some of the most spectacular in the world, emphasizing the city’s laid-back attitude.

 One of the most beautiful (and obviously famous) beaches in Rio is Ipanema beach.
 With more than 7.5 kilometers of sand and coast, this beach has some of the cleanest waters around and is known for being frequented by international and local celebrities alike.
-FlightHub suggests breaking out those speedos and bikinis, and spending your Sunday lounging away in peace and tranquility.
+FlightHub suggests breaking out those speedos and bikinis, and spending your Sunday lounging away in peace and tranquillity.

 Are you ready for Carnival?